eskil/a-star-wx-elixir/README.md

 The screen coordinate `0, 0` is upper left the x-axis goes left-to-right and y-axis top-to-bottom.

+### Polygon map

-The polygon is loaded from a json file, and looks like
+The map is loaded from a json file, and looks like

 ```json
 {